dkarthik12/Elk-Stack-Project/README.md

 We have installed filebeat on the virtual machines.
 Filebeat: can handle audit logs, deprecation logs, garbage collection (gc) logs, server logs, and slow logs.

-Filebeat-Playbook - This playbook pulled the download, config file, and .yml file for Filebeat
+Filebeat-Playbook - This playbook pulled the download, config file, and .yml file for Filebeat Filebeat keeps the simple things simple.
+Filebeat ships with modules for observability and security data sources that simplify the collection, parsing, and visualization of common log formats down to a single command.
+They achieve this by combining automatic default paths based on your operating system, with Elasticsearch Ingest Node pipeline definitions, and with Kibana dashboards.
+Plus, a few Filebeat modules ship with preconfigured machine learning jobs.

+Access policies can be found in the table below;

 ![image](https://user-images.githubusercontent.com/88988729/146615020-a7a6ca06-bfa0-45c3-8d82-c0d38c89b3b5.png)

+Elk Configuration
+Ansible was used to automate configuration of the ELK machine.

+Filebeat Installation and Configuration:
+Run docker container list -a to verify that the container is on in Gitbash.
+Run: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat >> /etc/ansible/filebeat-config.yml
+After entering the information into the Filebeat configuration file and Ansible playbook, you should have run: ansible-playbook filebeat-playbook.yml

+We then confirmed that the ELK stack was receiving logs.